Lexi Barrett is an associate vice president at JFF. She leads JFF’s state and federal policy efforts.

-Before joining America Forward at New Profit, Lexi spent nine years in federal service.
-She served for six years on Capitol Hill as legislative assistant to Senator Richard Durbin, working on a variety of education, national service, and early childhood policy issues.
-Lexi also worked as a policy advisor at the US Department of Education in the Office of Elementary and Secondary Education before serving as senior policy advisor at the White House on the Domestic Policy Council, helping to shape and advance President Obama’s early education and K-12 education agenda.
+She worked on Capitol Hill for six years as a legislative assistant to Sen. Richard Durbin of Illinois, working on education policy issues.
+She also worked as a policy advisor in the Office of Elementary and Secondary Education at the U.S. Department of Education, and then served as a senior policy advisor on the Domestic Policy Council at the White House, helping to shape and advance President Obama’s early education and K-12 education agenda.